uktrade/iigb-beta-content/content/_labels/labels.md

    - Aberdeen e nordeste da Escócia
    - Belfast e Irlanda do Norte
    - Nottingham e Midlands orientais
+   ar_SA:
+   - London and the South East
+   - Bristol and the South West
+   - Birmingham and the West Midlands
+   - Manchester and the North West
+   - Newcastle and the North East
+   - Cardiff and Wales
+   - Edinburgh and Southern Scotland
+   - Aberdeen and North Eastern Scotland
+   - Belfast and Northern Ireland
+   - Nottingham and East Midlands
 form_enter_when:
  de_DE: Geben Sie ein ungefähres Startdatum für die Aufnahme Ihrer Geschäfte in Großbritannien ein